-Happy St Patrick’s Day!
-Today is the day that people in the Republic of Ireland, and those living around the world celebrate the life of St Patrick.
+Happy St Patrick's Day!
+Today is the day that people in the Republic of Ireland and around the world celebrate the life of St Patrick.

-To mark this occasion Lifeline24 would like to take you through the history of this marvelous day and explain what it is really all about, as well as how people celebrate in the modern day.
+To mark this occasion, Lifeline24 would like to take you through the history of this marvellous day.
+What is it really all about, and how do people celebrate in the modern day?

 Who is St Patrick?

 It is believed that St Patrick was born into a wealthy religious family in Britain during the 4th Century.
 At the age of 16 St Patrick, or Maewyn Succat as it is believed he was named, was kidnapped by Irish raiders and taken over to Ireland to be a slave.